Novel Coronavirus (COVID-19) Preparations and Information

 Entry points may be limited to the ED and main entrance at most facilities.

-over 60, have a weakened immune system, or have an underlying health condition, you have a higher risk of developing serious symptoms.
+have a weakened immune system, or have an underlying health condition, you have a higher risk of developing serious symptoms.
 It’s important

 you take additional precautions such as practicing social distancing,